Overview

 Why ignore files?

 Security: Restrict access to API keys, credentials, and secrets.
 While Cursor blocks ignored files, complete protection isn’t guaranteed due to LLM unpredictability.
+Performance: In large codebases or monorepos, exclude irrelevant portions for faster indexing and more accurate file discovery.

 Global ignore files